1

 Responsibilities

-• Keep crew truck clean and assist with inventory of parts and supplies to keep the truck stocked
+• Keep crew truck clean and assist with inventory of parts and supplies to keep the truck fully stocked

-• Use small hand tools, tapping and stopple equipment
+• Use small hand tools, tapping, and stopple equipment

 • Perform semi-skilled and common labor work such as paint and/or wrap pipe, cutting and threading pipe, pipe-fitting and assist in other pipeline maintenance as required

-• Prepare tap cards and/or various inspection reports and documentation in accordance with Department procedures and/or regulatory requirements.
+• Prepare tap cards and/or various inspection reports and documentation in accordance with Department procedures and/or regulatory requirements

 • Operates line locating equipment and volt meters for taking pipe-to-soil potentials